Lenyn Sosa Preview, Player Props: White Sox vs. Tigers

 Lenyn Sosa At The Plate

-- Sosa has four doubles, five home runs and a walk while hitting .184.
+- Sosa is hitting .186 with four doubles, five home runs and a walk.

-- Sosa has picked up a hit in 18 of 38 games this year, with multiple hits four times.
+- In 48.7% of his 39 games this season, Sosa has picked up at least one hit.
+He's also had four multi-hit games.

-- He has hit a home run in five games this year (13.2%), leaving the park in 3.9% of his plate appearances.
+- He has homered in five games this year (12.8%), leaving the park in 3.8% of his trips to the dish.

-- In eight games this season (21.1%), Sosa has picked up an RBI, and in three of those games (7.9%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Sosa has picked up an RBI in eight games this year (20.5%), with two or more RBI in three of those contests (7.7%).

-- He has scored a run in nine of 38 games so far this year.
+- He has scored a run in nine of 39 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.